ericglau/demo-devex/README.md

 ## How to try out liberty:dev mode
 1. Clone this repo `git clone git@github.com:ericglau/liberty-dev-demo.git`

-2. Run `mvn liberty:dev` to start liberty:dev mode
+2. Run `mvn liberty:dev -Ddev=true` to start liberty:dev mode

 3. Enable the mpHealth-1.0 dependency in the pom.xml.
 Notice that the new dependency gets automatically installed.